 - IP – An IP address

-You can set an extra restriction per rule for even more advanced access control.
-Currently you can set a date period restriction or a download count restriction.
-The date period restriction enables you to limit access to a download between date X and Y. The download count restriction enables you to only allow someone to download a file X times, this is based on IP address (logs must be enabled for this restriction to work).
+You can set an additional restriction per rule for even more advanced access control.
+You can set a date period restriction or a download count restriction.
+The date period restriction enables you to limit access to a download between dates X and Y. The download count restriction enables you to only allow someone to download a file X times; this is based on IP address (logs must be enabled for this restriction to work).

 Global Access Rules

-Global access rules can be accessed via the submenu item of Downloads in your WordPress backend.
-Global rules have the same format as the download specific rules with one difference, they apply to all downloads.
-It’s important to remember that global rules will always be applied after the download specific rules.
-In other words, a global rule can only be applied if none of the download specific rules matched.
+Global access rules can be accessed via your WordPress backend’s submenu item of Downloads.
+Global rules have the same format as the download-specific rules with one difference – they apply to all downloads.
+It’s important to remember that global rules will always be applied after the download’s specific rules.
+In other words, a global rule can only be applied if none of the download-specific rules are matched.

 Does is matter what order the access rules are in?

 It does!
-Rules will be loaded in order of display, top first, and will tried to be matched to the requester per rule.
-Once a rule completely matches the requests (including restrictions), the rule will apply and the rules check will stop (break).
+Rules will be loaded in order of display, top first, and will try to be matched to the requester per rule.
+Once a rule completely matches the requests (including restrictions), the rule will apply, and the rules check will stop (break).